voorloopnul/awesome-phages/README.md

 - **[DBSCAN-SWA](https://github.com/HIT-ImmunologyLab/DBSCAN-SWA)** - an integrated tool for rapid prophage detection and annotation.
-- **[hafeZ](https://github.com/Chrisjrt/hafeZ)** - A tool for identifying inducible prophage elements through read mapping
+- **[hafeZ](https://github.com/Chrisjrt/hafeZ)** - A tool for identifying inducible prophage elements through read mapping.
 - **[Phigaro](https://github.com/bobeobibo/phigaro)** - Phigaro is a standalone command-line application that is able to detect prophage regions taking raw genome and metagenome assemblies as an input.
-- **[PhageBoost](https://github.com/ku-cbd/PhageBoost)** - Rapid discovery of novel prophages using biological feature engineering and machine learning
+- **[PhageBoost](https://github.com/ku-cbd/PhageBoost)** - Rapid discovery of novel prophages using biological feature engineering and machine learning.
 - **[PhiSpy](https://github.com/linsalrob/phispy)** - PhiSpy identifies prophages in Bacterial genomes.
 Given an annotated genome it will use several approaches to identify the most likely prophage regions.
 - **[Vibrant](https://github.com/AnantharamanLab/VIBRANT)** - VIBRANT is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of viral community function from metagenomic assemblies.
 - **[VirSorter2](https://github.com/jiarong/VirSorter2)** - VirSorter2 applies a multi-classifier, expert-guided
-approach to detect diverse DNA and RNA virus genomes..
+approach to detect diverse DNA and RNA virus genomes.

 ### Gene prediction